 You may experience some pain and discomfort during the actual procedure.
 But this discomfort is quite mild like a tingling sensation so you will be able to cope with this.
 Immediately following the treatment, you may experience dull pain, redness, bruising, swelling, even numbness to your groin area.
 These shockwave therapy side effects should dissipate in time.
 Pain can easily be managed with oral pain killers and it should resolve within a week before your next treatment.

 There is a very small risk of tissue rupture on the penile shaft, but the probability of this happening is extremely rare.
 And whatever rupture occurs can be easily fixed on the spot.

 Shockwave Therapy Research

-Board-certified urologists do encourage men to do their research and seek help get informed before jumping into this kind of treatment.
-Shockwave therapy is still not officially approved by the Food and Drug Administration or the USA FDA, as there haven’t been sufficient clinical trials yet to see the long term results.
-Additionally, the fact that since this is a fairly new procedure in the USA, means the long term side effects have also not been established.
+Board-certified urologists do encourage men to do their research and get informed before jumping into this kind of treatment.
+Shockwave therapy is still not officially approved by the Food and Drug Administration or USA FDA, as there haven’t been sufficient clinical trials yet to see the long term results.
+Additionally, since this is a fairly new procedure in the USA, the long term side effects have also not been established.
 However, this therapy has been widely used and tried in the UK and other parts of Europe.

-That being said, the choice still rests in your hands, especially if you have tried the other alternatives like drugs, injections, and even surgery without any improvement, it is time for you to try the Shockwave Therapy.
-Over the past few years all over the USA, the rate of successful shockwave therapy procedure is has been shown to be higher than many alternatives.
+If you have tried other alternatives like drugs, injections, and even surgery without any improvement, it is time for you to try the Shockwave Therapy.
+Over the past few years all over the USA, the rate of successful shockwave therapy procedure has been shown to be higher than many alternatives.
 There are many satisfied clients that have moved on to live happily with their respective partners.
 Don’t let erectile dysfunction keep you down, contact us today to see how you can use shockwave therapy to help you get your sex life back on track.